TranPhucVinh/C/Introduction/Lecture 2: Array.md

+### Enter value of array

-TARGET: Enter the value of each member in array then print out on screen.
+Enter the value of each member in array then print out on screen.

-The size of array is compulsory, not like array[] in JavaScript
+The size of array is compulsory, not like array[] in JavaScript.

 ```c
 #include <stdio.h>